 Although the Cushing hypothesis has been applied to other types of interactions (e.g. mutualism), we limit our discussion to consumer-resource interactions (i.e. antagonistic).
 To guide this review, we provide a glossary of key terms (Box 1).
 Below, we provide an overview of the Cushing hypothesis, review the current approach in the trophic mismatch literature and then outline the divide between the hypothesis and empirical studies.
-We discuss how current approaches is impeding major progress in the field, but how changes could rapidly advance our understanding and forecasting of the impacts of climate change on ecological communities, the ultimate goal of this literature.
+We discuss how current approaches are impeding major progress in the field, but how changes could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities, the ultimate goal of most of the match-mismatch literature.

 Overview of the main ecological theory

 The most common ecological theory that underlies trophic mismatch studies (Box 1) is the Cushing match-mismatch hypothesis.
 This hypothesis predicts a concave down curve between consumer fitness and relative timing between the consumer and its resource (1974; Figure 1).
-While this curve has been applied in many studies across ecosystems (CITES), the theory originally emerged from the marine fisheries literature as a way to explain the variation in population recruitment of fish stocks.
+While this curve has been applied in across many ecosystems (CITES), the theory originally emerged from the marine fisheries literature as a way to explain the variation in population recruitment of fish stocks.
 Based on life-history theory, it postulates that there should be selective pressure for the consumer to ‘match’ the timing of the peak of its most energetic phase with that of the timing of its peak resource availability (Figure 1).
-Given this strong selective pressure, if there is any change to the relative timing of that interaction, there will be a decrease in fitness for the consumer (i.e., a mismatch), thus producing the now-often-shown curve (Figure 1).
+Given this strong selective pressure, if there is any change to the relative timing of the interaction, there will be a decrease in fitness for the consumer (i.e., a mismatch), thus producing the now-often-shown curve (Figure 1).
 For example, if a consumer emerges too early in the spring and the resource has not yet emerged, the consumer will risk starvation.
 At the curve’s limits, consumer fitness should fall to zero when the change in relative timing is sufficiently large (Figure 1).
 For example, the early-emerging consumer can only survive so many days without food.

 Two important requirements must be met in order to apply the Cushing hypothesis.
 First, the resource is the major controller on the consumer (i.e., strong interaction strength, bottom-up control; Cury et al, 2003) and vice versa for the resource.
 Second, the consumer and resource must present a certain degree of seasonality (e.g., vegetation only being available for part of the year; Durant et al. 2005) (Durant et al. 2007), limiting the optimal period for growth and reproduction.
 If neither of these assumptions is met, then fitness consequences due to changes in the relative timing of the interaction will be either weak or non-existent.